-All members of the campus community are strongly encouraged to promptly and accurately report any suspicious behavior or activity, crime, acts of violence against themselves or another, or any circumstance that requires attention.
+All members of the campus community are strongly encouraged to report any suspicious behavior or activity promptly and accurately.
+This applies to crime, acts of violence, or any circumstance that requires attention.
 Reports may be made to the Public Safety staff or to any available Campus Security Authority (CSA), defined below.
 You may also report crimes to the Annapolis Police Department.
 Anyone living off campus should contact the appropriate law enforcement agency (Annapolis Police if you live in the city).

 St. John's Public Safety will respond to emergency situations on campus and will coordinate with local resources as needed.
 Incident reports are forwarded routinely to the Assistant Dean's Office for review and referral for potential disciplinary actions.
-In the event that sexual misconduct is reported, Public Safety refers the matter to the Title IX Coordinator and may call in law enforcement when appropriate.
+If sexual misconduct is reported, Public Safety refers the matter to the Title IX Coordinator and may call in law enforcement when appropriate.